kevinwu23/StanfordClashEval/README.md

 #### model_responses

-This subdirectory contains the responses from various models benchmarked in the study.
+This directory contains the responses from various models benchmarked in the study.

 - `claudeopus.pqt`: Responses from the Claude Opus model in Parquet format.
 - `claudesonnet.pqt`: Responses from the Claude Sonnet model in Parquet format.